• Skip to primary navigation

 Somen and soba are both popular Japanese noodles that are enjoyed both hot and cold.

-In addition to their unique flavor profiles, they also differ in terms of their nutritional value.
+In addition to their unique flavors, they also differ in terms of their nutritional value.

 It is clear that while somen noodles contain more carbohydrates, soba noodles are higher in protein and fiber content.